 Beyond Facebook’s Data Scandal

-Although there isn’t much you or anyone can do about Facebook’s privacy breach, you can take the initiative to secure your data when hosting your website.
+Although there isn’t much you or anyone can do about Facebook’s (as well as most others’) privacy breach, you can take the initiative to secure your data when hosting your website.